 - Or try this one: What Kind of Homeschooler Are You?

 Remember, this step is just to kind of guide you to some curriculum options – you aren’t obligated to live and die by your homeschool methodology or your child’s learning style.
 This is just a tool to help you narrow down your focus.
 In reality, you will probably lean one way but pull from different philosophies and ideas, as well as resources that aren’t necessarily exactly what your child’s learning style is.
 Giving them room to experience and grow through different styles can really help cement learning – even if it’s not their natural inclination.
 Seeing how your child naturally solves problems is just a way for you to figure out options that will help you all be the most successful with this adventure.

 Homeschool Planning Step Three: Curriculum Options

 Choosing curricula is the one step that tends to overwhelm, panic, and stress people out and can be one of the hardest steps to take while homeschool planning.
 Let’s face it – there are SO many choices out there.
 It can be too many choices.
-My advice is to not just go search up “homeschool curriculum” online because you are going to get millions and millions of results.
+My advice is to not just go search up “homeschool curriculum” online because you will get millions and millions of results.
 This is why you spent time on the last two steps.
-Knowing WHAT you want to teach and HOW you want to teach it helps significantly narrow down those options.
+Knowing WHAT you want to teach and HOW you want to teach it helps narrow down those options.

 Now, you have a few more questions to answer: